shawenyao/jekyll-now/_posts/2020-10-11-Dynamics-of-Liquidity-Pool-Retruns-A-Uniswap-Example.md

   <img src="https://shawenyao.github.io/R/output/uniswap/return.png" />
 </div>

-How important is the correlation argument?
+How important is the correlation parameter?
 Liquidity provider benefits from a low correlation in at least two ways from a mean-variance optimization standpoint.
 First, the lower the correlation is, the more the two assets' prices tend to move in opposite directions.
 The higher level of divergence takes larger amount of trading volume to realize, which should translate into a higher fee income (despite more price slippage).
 Secondly, a low correlation brings diversification so it's expected to have lower volatility.
 All things considered, both expected return and volatility increases as correlation goes up while Sharpe ratio declines.

 <div align="center">
   <img src="https://shawenyao.github.io/R/output/uniswap/return_vs_rhos.png" />
 </div>

 Last but not least, a higher transaction fee rate undoubtedly works in liquidity providers' favor.
-The higher the fee, the higher the return.
-That said, Sharpe ratio remains remarkably stable over all fee levels, suggesting that in fact, the risk (volatility) and reward (expected return) of a high-fee structure can be synthesized by taking on additional leverage under a low-fee environment.
-To put it simply, the fee level is actually irrelevant as long as it's positive (and of course, assuming one can borrow at a negligible cost without restriction).
+All else equal, the higher the fee, the higher the return.
+Sharpe ratio also improves as the increase in expected return outpaces the increase in volatility.

 <div align="center">
   <img src="https://shawenyao.github.io/R/output/uniswap/return_vs_fees.png" />